phkoester/gaia/doc/rust-guidelines.md

 ### Rustfmt in Visual Studio Code

-In Code, Alt+Shift+F formats the current Rust-source file.
+In Code, Alt+Shift+F formats the current Rust source file.

 To enable the unstable features, `settings.json` needs the following entry: